PageSpeed 99/100 on a Real PrestaShop 9.1 Store with 80+ Modules

 WCAG 2.1 Accessibility

-The 100 Accessibility score required careful attention to contrast ratios across every element on the page:
+The high Accessibility score required careful attention to contrast ratios across every element on the page:

 - All text meets WCAG 2.1 AA contrast requirements (4.5:1 for normal text, 3:1 for large text)